jtekt/image-storage-microservice-gui/README.md

 # Storage microservice GUI

-GUI for the image storage microservice
+This is the GUI for the [image storage microservice](https://github.com/jtekt/image-storage-microservice).

 ## Environment variables